teixeirabr/quote-generator/README.md

 ## To Run This App

 1. Clone This repo
-2. cd into the project folder
+2. `cd` into the project folder
 3. Then in the terminal type this command (node required)
    ###### Copy and Paste into Terminal
    `node server/index.js`
-4. Open your brower and navigate to [localhost:9000](http://localhost:9000)
+4. Open your browser and navigate to [localhost:9000](http://localhost:9000)